 The program accommodates the needs of working professionals by offering a degree and licensure through

-MSA Hybrid: A 2-year hybrid online/on-campus master’s program, or
+MSA Flex: A 2-year hybrid online/on-campus master’s program,

-All MSA full-time or MSA Hybrid students are eligible for a year-long, full-time, state paid internship during their last year of study.
+All MSA Flex students are eligible for a year-long, full-time, state paid internship during their last year of study.